shonsirsha/chimp_backend/README.md

 After that, try to hit the endpoint that previously failed due to `token_expired`.
 This time it should succeed.

+On sign out, you should hit the sign out endpoint `/auth/sign-out` and then remove the `user_uid` and `token` that was saved locally in your application / client's device.

 ## Available REST API Endpoints

 There are two types of endpoint, private and public.